 Remember, not all walls are even, including corners or closets; you may have to do some filling at the end.
 Use a nail set to tap down nails sticking out, then use wood filler caulk and cover or fill in any gaps between the floating shelves and the walls.
 Wait till it’s dry, then sand it down and apply your finish.

 Once everything is done, use some white enamel trim paint to finish it off.
 Allow drying before putting anything on the shelves.
-Now you have DIY wallpaper and DIY floating corner pantry shelves.
+Now you have a DIY wallpaper and DIY floating corner pantry shelves.

 How do you support shelves in a corner?

 How do you support shelves that are tucked into a corner?
-First, you should secure corner shelving to the support brackets by marking below the side of the supports onto the shelf while the shelf is in place.
-Then, to accommodate a tiny screw, drill a hole in the middle of the shelf, midway between the markings and the edge of the shelf.
+First, you should secure corner shelving to the support battens by marking below the side of the supports onto the shelf while the shelf is in place.
+Then, to accommodate a tiny screw, drill a hole in the middle of the shelf midway between the markings and the edge of the shelf.
 Finally, if required, countersink the top of the shelf.

 What are the angles for a corner shelf?

 What are the angles for a corner shelf, and how do you make one?
 You could simply construct a corner shelf with the back at a perfect 90-degree angle in an ideal world.
 However, in many instances, the corners are not square.
-As a result, if you construct the shelf in this manner, there will be gaps at either end where the shelf’s sides do not rest flat against one another.
+As a result, if you construct the shelf in this manner, there will be gaps at either end where the shelf’s sides do not rest flat against one other.

 How do you make a 45-degree angle without a protractor or compass?